felixrieseberg/windows95/HELP.md

 # Help & Commonly Asked Questions

-## MS-DOS seems to brick the screen
+## MS-DOS seems to mess up the screen
-Hit `Alt + Enter` to make the command screen "full screen" (as far as Windows 95 is concerned).
-This should restore the display from the garbled mess you see and allow you to access the command prompt.
-Press Alt-Enter again to leave full screen and go back to a window mode.
-(Thanks to @DisplacedGamer for that wisdom)
+Hit `Alt + Enter` to make the command screen "Full Screen" (as far as Windows 95 is concerned).
+This should restore the display from the garbled mess you see and allow you to access the Command Prompt.
+Press Alt-Enter again to leave Full Screen and go back to Window Mode.
+(Thanks to @DisplacedGamers for that wisdom)

 ## Windows 95 is stuck in a bad state